Report on the use of passive acoustic monitoring for analysis of bird trends in Jasper National Park

 Data management, processing and quality control

 Recordings were clipped and organized to only include the 10-minute count.
 Before adopting WildTrax in 2021, processing analysts excluded the initial 20 seconds to 1.5 minutes of recordings to reduce human impact on detection probability, then logged the first detection time per species.
 Recordings are now uploaded as clean 10-minute files with the voice note and observer notes removed.
-In WildTrax, individuals were counted by users scanning both the spectrogram and listening to the audio output.
-Tags were then drawn to encompass the signal within the methods indicated in each project (see Table 2 and Figure 2).
-Transcribers also had site photos available (see Figure 3) to optimize their species identification by having habitat context while processing.
+In WildTrax, individuals were counted by users scanning both the spectrogram and listening to the audio output (MacPhail et al. (2026)).
+Tags were then drawn to encompass the signal within the methods indicated in each project (see Table 2).
+Transcribers also had site photos available to optimize their species identification by having habitat context while processing.

 Code